DocFinity-CDS/dom4future/README.md

-This is a fork of the dom4j project (https://dom4j.github.io/) that uses the jakarta namespace, rather than the older javax namespace.
+This is a mostly API-compatible fork of the dom4j project (https://dom4j.github.io/) with several important enhancements.

+* Minimum Java version is 17
+* The javax namespace has been removed in favor of Jakarta